blinds52/odata/minutes/odata-meeting-21_on-20130117-minutes.md

 **No further discussion**. **No objections**.
 The **motion passes**.

 ODATA-187
-: "Need to remove references to associations and associationsets from protocol doc" [component: OData Protocol] is **Proposed** with no objections.
+: "Need to remove references to associations and associationsets from protocol doc" [component: OData Protocol] is **Resolved** with no objections.

 ###5.3 Issues in Proposed state (carried over from Dec 13, 2012 TC meeting)